On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Equivalent Formulations and Existing Techniques

 \section{Equivalent Formulations and Existing Techniques}

 \begin{toappendix} \end{toappendix} In this section, we review some equivalent formulations of the projection problem \eqref{eq:maxksum_projection} and motivate the form that our algorithms use.
 In particular, the alternate formulations either (i) introduce additional variables that destroy desirable structure in the original problem; (ii) have structure that we do not presently know how to leverage in designing a finite termination algorithm with complexity independent of parameter $k$; or (iii) are no easier than the formulation we use.
-Before studying the projection problem in greater detail, we note that there are at least two cases where the solution of this projection problem is immediate (assuming that $x^0$ is infeasible to the top-$k$-sum constraint): (i) $k=1$: $\tilde{x}_i = \min\{r,x^0_i\}$; and (ii) $k=n$: $\tilde{x}_i = x^0_i - (r-\ind_n^\top x^0)/n$.
+Before studying the projection problem in greater detail, we note that there are at least two cases where the solution of this projection problem is immediate (assuming that $x^0$ does not belong to the top-$k$-sum sublevel set): (i) $k=1$: $\tilde{x}_i = \min\{r,x^0_i\}$ ; and (ii) $k=n$: $\tilde{x}_i = x^0_i - (\ind_n^\top x^0-r)/n$.